 - To represent the association with institutional partners.

-- To ensure the visibility and credibility of the association among identified local stakeholders, including the local press, and to prepare the President’s visits by orchestrating a public relations campaign in close collaboration with the Communication Hub.
+- To ensure the visibility and credibility of the association among identified local stakeholders, including the local press, and to prepare the President’s visits by orchestrating a public relations campaign in close collaboration with the Communication Department.

 - To disseminate the Association’s information to partners in the local area.